vsoch/forward/README.md

 If you want a GPU node, make sure your partition is set to "gpu."

+To start a jupyter notebook (via a Singularity container!) in a specific directory:

+`bash start.sh singularity-jupyter /path/to/dir`

+Want to create your own Singularity jupyter container?
+Use [repo2docker](https://www.github.com/jupyter/repo2docker) and then specify the container URI at the end:

+`bash start.sh singularity.jupyter /path/to/dir <container>`

+You can also run a general singularity container!

+`bash start.sh singularity /path/to/dir <container>`

 To start tensorboard in a specific directory (careful here and not recommended, as is not password protected):

 `bash start.sh start /path/to/dir`